 It is important to know is which customers fit into which category and then to manage them accordingly.

-Highly satisfied customers who perceive a high value in your products and services commonly make excellent advocates for your organization - nurture these customers and give the special treatment.
+Highly satisfied customers who perceive a high value in your products and services commonly make excellent advocates for your organisation - nurture these customers and give the special treatment.

-The essential CRM focus of any organization should be on developing core competencies, and an overall strategy of building customer relationships.
-In this way, all efforts in the organization can be aligned to:
+The essential CRM focus of any organisation should be on developing core competencies, and an overall strategy of building customer relationships.
+In this way, all efforts in the organisation can be aligned to:

 - customers and the culture of exceeding of customer expectation

-- understanding and managing the people impact on the culture of the organization
+- understanding and managing the people impact on the culture of the organisation

 - customers being recognised and treated as partners